 For my career, I had chosen to go into the software field, cutting my teeth on paper tape and punch cards running programs on mainframes and then advancing with the industry through various technologies including many Unix versions, microprocessors, and later almost every version of Windows created.
 I progressed as software engineer, manager, entrepreneur, startup executive, web designer, project manager, etc. An obvious theme that appears is of an individual with an insatiable thirst for learning new things who likes to wear a lot of hats.
 Over the course of my still-continuing career, there are not a lot of types of software or software verticals I have not worked with nor roles I have not taken on.
 I can't call myself an expert at them all, but the broad base and variety of skills and experiences have served my nature and my employers well.
 Today I run a software development organization developing enterprise scale products for healthcare and other industries and provide strategic marketing, messaging, and channel guidance around particular product lines.

 College, career, marriage, children, step-children, and all the accompanying life experiences kept me pretty occupied for over 30 years after my early days of railroading as a teen.
 Throughout that time, my main hobby was community and local professional theatre, once again feeding my thirst for knowledge as an actor, stage manager, lighting designer, set designer/builder, director, and producer.
 If I had not done it before, I had to learn it and try it.
 It was a lot of fun, and a lot of time.
-I also served on the boards of directors of several community and semi-professional theatres as well as serving for a short time on the board of directors of the American Independence Museum in Exeter, NH and an even shorter stint on the board of Near West Theatre in cleveland OH before having the nexpected opportunity to return to NH.
+I also served on the boards of directors of several community and semi-professional theatres as well as serving for a short time on the board of directors of the American Independence Museum in Exeter, NH and an even shorter stint on the board of Near West Theatre in Cleveland OH before having the nexpected opportunity to return to NH.

 A year passed with no progress, but I finally determined to start working on the layout in earnest.
 By then, my armchair modelling had progressed significantly, and I realized that an HO scale layout in a fairly small oddly-shaped space (roughly 16'x6') would not come close to meeting my model railroading desires.
-I wanted something based on areas of NH I love with both operations and continuous running possibilities.
+I wanted something based on scenic areas of NH I love with both operations and continuous running possibilities.
 So I made the decision to jump to N scale, tore out the HO scale layout I had started back in our apartment dining area, and started over on the then-named "MEC and B&M Scenic Railroad", renamed and featured in this site as the "Northern New England Scenic Model Railroad".

 So NNE Scenic V2 came down.
 I had not gotten very far so it was mostly benchwork.
 WIih a larger space back in NH, I thought I would switch to HO scale this time.
 But much thought, discussion with others online, and some research led me to the decision to stick with N scale.
-As NNE Scenic V3 begins to unfold, I hope to make new local model railroading friends and maybe this time find some who would like to work on it with me.
+As NNE Scenic V3 continues to unfold, I hope to make new local model railroading friends and maybe this time find some who would like to work on it with me.
 But whether solo or with others, I will be using this site to chronicle the railroad as it grows along with information on the prototype and scenic NH around it.

 I hope you enjoy the site.